- Fiancé visa requirements

 - Pension payments

-Fiance Visa applicants need to demonstrate that they can write and speak in English to an A1 level standard, as set by the Common European Framework of Reference for Languages (CEFR).
+When applying for a fiancé visa, applicants need to demonstrate that they can write and speak in English to an A1 level standard, as set by the Common European Framework of Reference for Languages (CEFR).

 You can prove your knowledge of English through: